-With regard to the 1st issue, it unanimously approved the Annual Financial Statements (Company and consolidated) relating to the financial year 2018 (01.01.2018 - 31.12.2018) and, in overall, the annual Financial Report for that year, which was according to the law prepared and published by the Company on the latter's legally registered webpage in GEMI (General Electronic Commercial Registry) and via dispatch to the website of the Regulated Market where the Company's shares are traded, as well as to the Hellenic Capital Market Commission.
+With regard to the 1st issue, it unanimously approved the Annual Financial Statements (Company and consolidated) relating to the financial year 2019 (01.01.2019 - 31.12.2019) and, in overall, the annual Financial Report for that year, which was prepared according to the law and published by the Company on the latter's legally registered webpage in GEMI (General Electronic Commercial Registry) and via dispatch to the website of the Organized Market where the Company's shares are traded, as well as to the Hellenic Capital Market Commission.

-With regard to the 2nd issue, it unanimously approved the annual Management Report of the Board of Directors, which is entirely included in the Minutes of the Board of Directors of 19th April 2019, as well as the Audit Report of 22nd April 2019, of the Chartered Auditor-Accountant of the Company, Serafeim D. Makris, regarding the annual financial statements relating to the financial year 2018 (01.01.2018 - 31.12.2018).
+With regard to the 2nd issue, it unanimously approved the annual Management Report of the Board of Directors, which is entirely included in the Minutes of the Board of Directors of 22nd April 2020, as well as the Audit Report of 23rd April 2020, of the Chartered Auditor-Accountant of the Company, Serafeim D. Makris, regarding the annual financial statements relating to the financial year 2019.

-With regard to the 3rd issue, the Meeting unanimously approved the allocation and distribution of the results of the financial year which ended on 2018 (01.01.2018 - 31.12.2018), and specifically it approved not to distribute any dividend to the shareholders of the Company from the earnings of the closing financial year 2018.
+With regard to the 3rd issue, the Meeting unanimously approved the allocation and distribution of the results of the financial year 2019 (01.01.2019-31.12.2019) and in particular approved the distribution (payment) to the shareholders of the Company of a total amount of 740.706.00 Euros (gross amount), i.e. of the amount of 0,0632 Euros per share (gross amount) from the profits of the closing year, from which the corresponding tax of 5% is withheld.